softdevteam/krun-linux-kernel/README.md

 Our branches are named `linux-\*-krun`.

+### Step 2: Obtain a Patch of the Krun Changes

+Since we need to inherit Debian's kernel customisations, we need to take a diff of this kernel's changes and apply it to Debian's kernel.
+The following command creates a diff:

+ $ git diff v4.9 > /tmp/krun-4.9.diff

+### Step 3: Apply the Patch to the Debian Sources

+Make sure you have the `linux-source` package installed, and that its version corresponds with the Krun branch you are using (check with `dpkg --list | grep linux-source`).

+ $ xzcat /usr/src/linux-source-4.9 | tar xf -
+ $ cd linux-source-4.9
+ $ patch -Ep1 < /tmp/krun-4.9.diff

-### Step 2: Configure and Build the Kernel
+### Step 4: Configure and Build the Kernel

-Krun insists the kernel is running in "full tickless mode", thus minimising regular tick interrupts where possible (for all but the boot CPU core).
+Krun requires that the kernel is running in "full tickless mode", thus minimising regular tick interrupts where possible (for all but the boot CPU core).

-The kernel installation process varies depending on the Linux distribution.
-We assume you will be using Debian, since this is the Linux distribution Krun is designed to run on.

-On a Debian machine, the easiest way to build the kernel, and to have the custom headers installed in the right place, is to build and install deb packages.

  * Whilst running the stock Debian kernel (the configuration from the new kernel is inherited from the running kernel), run `make menuconfig` in the